sagemath/sagewiki_to_gh-2022-10-10/faq.md

 }}}
 does not raise an ImportError then it worked.

+=== How do I import Sage into a Python script? ===

+Yes you can import Sage as a library in a Python script.
+One caveat is that you need to run that Python script using the version of Python that is bundled with Sage; currently Python 2.6.x.
+To import Sage, put the following in your Python script:

+from sage.all import *

+Then when you want to run your script, you need to invoke Sage with the option "-python" which would run your script using the Python that comes with Sage.
+For example, if Sage is in your PATH variable then you can do this:

+sage -python /path/to/my/script.py

+Another way is to write a Sage script and run that script using Sage itself.
+A Sage script has the file extension ".sage" and is more or less a Python script but uses Sage-specific functions and commands.
+You can then run that Sage script like so:

+sage /path/to/my/script.sage

+This will take care of loading the necessary environment variables and default imports for you.

 === I'm seeing an error about 'Permission denied' on a file called sage-flags.txt ===

 When sage is built from source, it keeps track of what special instructions your CPU